 - a.
 Workers need to have meaningful legal rights to defend themselves - b.
-The Employment Rights Bill 2024-25 (ERB) provides an important opportunity to secure, for all workers, a statutory right to be free of detriment for industrial action iii. specify disproportionate ASOS deductions as a kind of prohibited detriment in the statutory regulations.
+The Employment Rights Bill 2024-25 (ERB) provides an important opportunity to secure, for all workers, a statutory right to be free of detriment for industrial action

 Congress resolves to call on Parliament to